DariusAlvram/Python-Fundamentals-Labs/README.md

 # This Repository contains some labs collected during the Fundamentals of programming.
+(NETACAD | EDUBE Interactive)

 > Mentioning some of the topics covered in this first phase:
 * Module 1 - Introduction to Python and computer programming